PhaethonPsychis/Personal.Advisor.Service/MaritimeWEB3IndustryPartnersProgramme.md

 # Maritime WEB3 Industry Partners Programme

-The industry partners program brings together industry players to collectively shape the vision, build the specifications, and build prototypes for public web3-based infrastructure for the maritime ecosystem that is resilient, globally scalable, and interoperable enabling platform applications to be built on top<br><br>
+The industry partners program brings together industry players with top blockchain research teams and WEB3 product managers.
+The program aim is to shape the vision, build the specifications, and deploy prototypes for public web3-based infrastructure for the maritime ecosystem<br><br>

 ![ATHENS2023SUMMITS](https://user-images.githubusercontent.com/80890815/176908158-ee081a5a-dcf4-4bf0-bef9-a4300e6b0119.png)

 ### EnVision WEB3 Maritime Infrastructure.
 Build capacity
-Popularizing technology content to enable maritime players to start building capacity
+TED like presentations on WEB3 maritime technologies to help participants start building capacity

 ### Base blockchain prototype
 Develop functioning prototypes.
 Investigate available solutions that provide strong security guarantees and privacy while being public and permission free.
 Design the specifications and requirements for a open source blockchain protocol to serve as a foundational layer to deploy application platforms.